Iceland Itinerary: Off The Beaten Path on a Snæfellsnes and Westfjords Road Trip

 Reykjavik view from Hallgrímskirkja church

-Reykjavik Art Museum has three sites (1880 ISK for all three), but we had a late start and only made it to two.
+Reykjavik Art Museum has three sites but we had a late start and only made it to two.
+One ticket gives you entrance to all three at 2150 ISK/ £13/ $16 adults, free for children.

 The Kjarvalsstaðir branch was much busier, with lots of locals enjoying cake in the cafe, and features landscape paintings of Iceland’s highlands from the last century.